safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <br>**6) Edit Automation**
-<br>Navigate to the Automations: Manage page and select Incoming Building Footprints to open the Automation for editing.
+<br>Navigate to the Automations: Manage Automations page and select Incoming Building Footprints to open the Automation for editing.
 Before you can make any changes stop the Automation using the button in the top right corner.
-Instead of adding a new action node, simply select the Log node and change the trigger parameter value to Run a workspace.
+Instead of adding a new action node, simply select the Log node and change the Action parameter value to Run a workspace.

 Select the Training Repository and workspace uploaded in the previous step.
 The parameters should now include one for the Source Esri Shapefile and the output database.